sync-different/alt-core-docs/ScrubberService.md

-# **ScrubberService**
+# **ScrubberService.java**

+The system is designed for automated file processing, metadata extraction, and backup operations with real-time server integration.

-Here's a sequence diagram for the Scrubber project based on the codebase analysis:
+Here's a sequence diagram for the *ScrubberService* project:

 ![Sequence Diagram](scrubber_sequence_diagram.jpg)